Three ways to make it easier for attendees to participate

 Did the flight attendants travel up and down the aisles checking that I’d fastened my seat belt and my personal item was fully under the seat in front of me?
 No, they didn’t.

 Instead, the crew stood, unmoving in the aisles, facing the passengers for the whole three minutes.
 The conscientious ones stared at the nearest monitor.
-Even though they couldn’t see what’s on it because they were looking at the back!
+Even though they couldn’t see what was on it because they were looking at the back!

 Why did they do this?